felias-fogg/dw-link/docs/manual.md

 ### Warning

-Read Section 2.3 carefully before trying to debug a target system.
-You might very well "brick" your MCU.
-The only way to unbrick the MCU is to use high-voltage programming.
+Read [Section 2.3](#section23) on the requirements on the RESET line carefully before trying to debug a target system.
+You might very well "brick" your MCU by enabling debugWIRE on a system which does not satisfy these requirements.

+<a name="section1"></a>
 ## 1. The debugWIRE interface

 The basic idea of *debugWIRE* is that one uses the RESET line as a communication line between the target system (the system you want to debug) and the development machine, which runs a debug program such as GDB.
 This idea is very cool because it does not waste any of the other pins for debugging purposes (as does e.g. the [JTAG interface](https://en.wikipedia.org/wiki/JTAG)).
 However, using the RESET line as a communication channel means, of course, that one cannot use the RESET line to reset the MCU anymore.
 Furthermore, one cannot any longer use [ISP programming](https://en.wikipedia.org/wiki/In-system_programming) to upload new firmware to the MCU or change the fuses of the MCU.